 Open Tip Match

 The shape of this bullet type is flat.
 Sometimes, it has a nearly flat front that is typically as wide as the caliber size.
-It’s a special-purpose bullet designed specifically for paper target shooting at close ranges.
+Wadcutters are a special-purpose bullet designed specifically for paper target shooting at close ranges.

-In addition, the shape helps reduce errors in scoring.
+The shape helps reduce errors in scoring by making a very clean and crisp hole in the paper.
 You won’t see wadcutter bullets in ranges very often as wadcutter bullets are more for use in handgun and air gun competitions.

 BONUS OFFER: Get your free shooting range targets to print at home!